Operation Storm

-The International Criminal Tribunal for the Former Yugoslavia (ICTY) later tried three Croatian generals charged with war crimes and partaking in a joint criminal enterprise designed to force the Serb population out of Croatia, although all three were ultimately acquitted and the tribunal refuted charges of a criminal enterprise.
+The International Criminal Tribunal for the Former Yugoslavia (ICTY) later tried three Croatian generals charged with war crimes and partaking in a joint criminal enterprise designed to force the Serb population out of Croatia, although all three were ultimately acquitted, and the tribunal refuted charges of a criminal enterprise.
 The ICTY concluded that Operation Storm was not aimed at ethnic persecution, as civilians had not been deliberately targeted.
-The ICTY stated that Croatian Army and Special Police committed a large number of crimes against the Serb population after the artillery assault, but that the state and military leadership was not responsible for their creation and organizing and that Croatia did not have the specific intent of displacing the country's Serb minority.
+The ICTY stated that the Croatian Army and Special Police committed a large number of crimes against the Serb population after the artillery assault, but that the state and military leadership were not responsible for their creation and organization, and that Croatia did not have the specific intent of displacing the country's Serb minority.
 However, Croatia adopted discriminatory measures to make it increasingly difficult for Serbs to return.
-Human Rights Watch reported that the vast majority of the abuses during the operation were committed by Croatian forces and that the abuses continued on a large scale for months afterwards, which included summary executions of Serb civilians and destruction of Serb property.
-In 2010, Serbia sued Croatia before the International Court of Justice (ICJ), claiming that the offensive constituted a genocide.
-In 2015, the court ruled that the offensive was not genocidal and affirmed the ICTY's previous findings.
+Human Rights Watch reported that the vast majority of the abuses during the operation were committed by Croatian forces and that the abuses continued on a large scale for months afterwards, which included summary executions of Serb civilians and the burning and destruction of Serb property.
+In 2010, Serbia filed a counterclaim against Croatia before the International Court of Justice (ICJ), claiming that the offensive constituted a genocide.
+In 2015, the court ruled that neither Serbia nor Croatia proved sufficient evidence that either side committed genocide, thereby dismissing both cases.